JFrog CLI Control Manager

 • Parallel execution and configurable iterations

-• Stats (minimum, maximum, average) and performance ranking
+• Statistics (minimum, maximum, average) and performance ranking

 • Export results as table, JSON, CSV